 The Borough Council oversaw these procedures, as required by law, and their returning officer declared the result on 1st December 2009.The result was that 70 businesses voted in favour of a BID and 48 against.
 Therefore 59.3% had voted in favour.
 In regards of the rateable value £4,589,700 voted in favour and £2,206,750 voted against.
 This meant that 67.5% of the total rateable value that had voted had done so in favour of a BID.

-As both statutory criteria had been achieved the decision was that a BID would be introduced in Bury St Edmunds.Bid4Bury (was formally renamed in 2013 “Our Bury St Edmunds”, which had been the brand of the BID since late 2011) went live on April 1st 2010 and had a five year life.
+As both statutory criteria had been achieved the decision was that a BID would be introduced in Bury St Edmunds.Bid4Bury (which was formally renamed “Our Bury St Edmunds”, in 2013,which had been the brand of the BID since late 2011) went live on April 1st 2010 and had a five year term.

 In the early winter of 2014 all eligible businesses were given the opportunity to participate in a ballot to decide whether the BID was given a second term of five years.
 The ballot was held between 5th November and 3rd December 2014.
 On 4th December the result was declared that 135 businesses voted for the BID to continue with 28 voting against.
 Therefore 83.3% had voted in favour by number and over 90% had voted in favour of the BID based upon rateable values.

 During the first year of the BID Steve Peters, the previous Town Centre Manager, led the Bid4Bury activities but left his position in November 2010 and was replaced by Mark Cordell who took up the post of Chief Executive on 7th February 2011 and remains in post to date.

 The Board of Directors decided that for the 2nd term of the BID the threshold of the £10,000 rateable value level would remain (but the updated 2010 assessment would be used) and there was a slight realignment of the BID boundary.